Visit Pick Like a Girl - Murphy Method Camp

 Very informative video explaining all the parts of the banjo and how to set up everything for "Killer Tone."
 I found a few things I was doing wrong.
 It's now available from Mel Bay as a download.
 I recommend it.

-9
+Overall Rating: 9

-Hunter Robertson The Unfortunate Pup and Other Fine Tunes
+Hunter Robertson: The Unfortunate Pup and Other Fine Tunes

-oldwoodchuckb (see all reviews from this person)
+Submitted by oldwoodchuckb (see all reviews from this person) on 3/16/2011

-On line
+Where Purchased: On line

 Overall Comments